 (b) the Electricity Networks Corporation;

-(c) the Electricity Retail Corporation; and
+[(c) deleted]

 (d) the Regional Power Corporation.

+(2A) From the time at which the Electricity Corporations Amendment Act 2013 section 6 comes into operation, the corporate name of the body established by subsection (1)(a) is the Electricity Generation and Retail Corporation.

 (2) Proceedings may be taken by or against a corporation in its corporate name.

 (3) A corporation may use, and operate under, one or more trading names approved by the Minister being —